 OPTIMIZE_RESPONSE=1

-Then request only specific fields:
+Then you can request specific fields:

 get_project(projectIdOrKey: "PROJECT-KEY", fields: "{ name key description }")